 Importing content from public cloud to private cloud

-It is very likely that before your company has decided to adopt Elements Catalyst and use the private cloud some users have already started creating some content on the public cloud.
-So the question is how can you make sure that content is not lost and is ported across to the private cloud?
+It is very likely that before your company has decided to adopt Elements Catalyst and use the private cloud that some users have already started creating content on the public cloud.
+The question is, how can you make sure that content is not lost and is ported across to the private cloud?

 There are several tools you can use to import your content to the private cloud:

 - Map import: Any map owner can export their map in a json file.
-Once the file has been exported, ask us to enable an ability to import map files for specific users on the private cloud.
-Then, the specified users will be able to import those json files and re-create maps on the private environment.
+Once the file has been exported, ask us to enable the ability to import map files for specific users on the private cloud.
+Then, the specified users will be able to import those json files and re-create maps in the private environment.

 - Requirements and stories import: You can also very easily export your requirements and stories into a private cloud space.
 You can only import the standard fields, however, and not any custom fields you have created.

 - Salesforce org models import: You cannot just import a Salesforce Org model between environments.
 You have to disconnect your Org and uninstall the managed package from your Org.
 Ask us to provide you with a custom extension for your private environment.
 You will have to install it and connect your Salesforce org to a space in a private environment.